-If however you plan to spend 1 week in a certain place, then 1 week in another, then it is not worth it.
+If however, you plan to spend one week in a certain place then one week in another, then it‘s not worth it.
 This is where buses and local trains come in.
 Or hitch-hiking if you feel like it (Japan is a very safe country).

 Getting around the cities will set you back around 320 yen ($3) for 30 minutes on the subway.